-The NIH established the Office of Disease Prevention (ODP) to promote and coordinate prevention research among NIH Institutes and Centers and other public and private entities.
+In 1986, NIH established the Office of Disease Prevention (ODP) to promote and coordinate prevention research among NIH Institutes, Centers, and Offices and other public and private entities.

 1986

-The Health Research Extension Act of 1985 (PDF) mandates the position of Associate Director for Prevention (ADP).
-NIH creates the Office of Disease Prevention (ODP) to support the ADP and the coordination of prevention research, creating the dual role of ADP and Director of the ODP.
+Office of Disease Prevention (ODP): The Health Research Extension Act of 1985 mandates the position of Associate Director for Prevention.
+NIH creates ODP to support this new position and promote the coordination of prevention research.

-The Office of Medical Applications of Research (OMAR) is transferred to the ODP.
-A key program in the OMAR is the Consensus Development Program (CDP), created in 1977 and designed to hold conferences and produce consensus statements on important and controversial topics in medicine.
-Consensus conferences had major influence on public health practice in areas like breast cancer screening, knee replacement surgery, and the use of prenatal steroids for prevention of premature birth.
+Consensus Development Program (CDP): The Office of Medical Applications Research (OMAR) is transferred from the NIH Office of the Director to ODP.
+A key program in OMAR is the CDP.
+Consensus conferences have had a major influence on public health practice in areas like breast cancer screening, knee replacement surgery, and the use of prenatal steroids for prevention of premature birth.
+ODP retires the CDP in 2013.

 1988

-The Division of Nutrition Research Coordination (DNRC) is established in the ODP to advise the NIH Director and others on nutrition research issues and to work with the NIH to coordinate nutrition research and research training initiatives.
+Division of Nutrition Research Coordination (DNRC): DNRC is established within ODP to advise the NIH Director and others on nutrition research issues and to work with NIH to coordinate nutrition research and research training initiatives across NIH.
+DNRC is later transferred to the National Institute of Diabetes and Digestive and Kidney Diseases and serves as the predecessor to the Office of Nutrition Research, which becomes an independent office within the Division of Program Coordination, Planning, and Strategic Initiatives in 2021.

 1991